Rushton Triangular Lodge

 The Triangular Lodge is a folly, designed by Sir Thomas Tresham and constructed between 1593 and 1597 near Rushton, Northamptonshire, England.
 It is now in the care of English Heritage.
 The stone used for the construction was alternating bands of dark and light limestone.

 History

 The lodge is Grade I listed on the National Heritage List for England.

-Tresham was a Roman Catholic and was imprisoned for a total of fifteen years in the late 16th century for refusing to become a Protestant.
+Tresham was a Roman Catholic who was imprisoned for fifteen years in the late 16th century for refusing to convert to Protestantism.
 On his release in 1593, he designed the Lodge as a protestation of his faith.
 His belief in the Holy Trinity is represented everywhere in the Lodge by the number three: it has three walls 33 feet long, each with three triangular windows and surmounted by three gargoyles.
 One wall is inscribed '15', another '93', and the last 'TT'.
 The building has three floors, upon a basement, and a triangular chimney.
 Three Latin texts, each 33 letters long, run around the building on each facade.
 The quotations are: